Nations League: The back-door route to Euro 2020?

 With friendlies hitherto only garnering 40% of the Fifa ranking points that competitive games do, some nations have fathomed that they are better not playing exhibition matches at all.
 That way, they protect their ranking and reap the benefit when it comes to qualification draws.

-Romania and Wales have all been rumoured to have dabbled in such sly scheduling but the Nations League should end that practice.
+Romania and Wales are among those who have been rumoured to have dabbled in such sly scheduling but the Nations League should end that practice.

 "The more matches played in competition makes it all the better," said Marchetti.
-"Clearly there is more harmonisation as all the teams will play roughly the same number of games, without a free choice of opponent."
+"Clearly there is more harmonisation as all the teams will play roughly the same number of games, without a free choice of opponent.

 "And these finals are not an add-on to the calendar.
 They are on dates that are currently on there.
 We are not asking more sacrifice of the players, they will simply play something else."